'Teaching children is an accomplishment; getting children excited about learning is an achievement'. Robert John Meehan

 Our curriculum is carefully planned and designed to ensure smooth transitions between all phases and year groups and with a clear focus on our pupils being secondary school ready as they move into Key Stage 3.

 We use the Primary National Curriculum as a starting point for all subjects and ensure that we have progression and coverage across all year groups.
 Outcomes are designed to meet the requirements of the Primary National Curriculum but also to develop the skills needed for learning and for life in general.
 Our curriculum is designed so that the subject specific skills are scaffolded within a cross-curricular project each term.
 These projects are designed with an authentic outcome in mind, working towards a final project, show or community event.
 Pupils are provided with high-quality lessons and experiences which both stretch and challenge pupils, as well as deepening their learning further.

-At Princes Risborough Primary School, we work tirelessly to support all pupils to achieve their full potential, by ensuring excellent standards and high expectations.
+At Princes Risborough Primary School, we work relentlessly to support all pupils to achieve their full potential, by ensuring excellent standards and high expectations.
 Our curriculum is carefully sequenced, all subjects have clear end points identified and staff know what is expected of all children, in all subjects, by the end of each year.